Quanhv/my_app/README.md

 # README

-This is my application to studing rails
+This is my application to studying rails

 ### Contact me if you have any questions:
 - email: quandhcn@gmail.com